 ABC’s “Rodney” is a gem of a working-class comedy.
-Predictably stocked with a dumb husband, precocious kids and a wife with a heart of gold, the Alphabet laffer is still funnier than the gaggle of lunkhead sitcoms that have blanketed TV over the years.
-"Rodney” serves notice that there’s room for the little guy.
+Predictably stocked with a dumb husband, precocious kids and a wife with a heart of gold, the Alphabet laffer is still funnier than the gaggle of lunkhead sitcoms that have blanketed TV over the years … from anything starring Lenny Clarke to “Still Standing.”
+Among more expensive, more hyped and more star-driven entries this fall, “Rodney” serves notice that there’s room for the little guy.

 “King of Queens” is the benchmark for well-done dumbbell comedies, and “Rodney” should be considered its first cousin.
 As familiar as a Hollywood laugh track, show nonetheless manages to get mileage out of its standard premise.

 It’s based on the real life of Rodney Carrington, a goofy, Tulsa-based redneck who has released five comedy albums and trudged along the club route for almost 15 years.
 Probably better known to “Grace Under Fire”/”Home Improvement” fans than to the “Seinfeld”/”Friends” set, he gained exposure early in his career from appearances on syndicated morning radio shows like “Bob and Tom” and “John Boy and Billy”; he’s that kind of yokel.

 But a hilarious one.
 Rodney (here given the last name of Hamilton) quits his job at a fiberglass plant in order to focus on his standup-comedy pipe dream.
 Trouble is, he’s tied down with two boys, a mortgage and a wife, so he’s not exactly free to live that dream.
 While working at a friend’s bar for peanuts, he considers taking a job selling used cars from his slimy father-in-law (Mac Davis), as well as trying to win the support of his feisty wife, Trina (Jennifer Aspen).